Advocacy Alert: SHB 1576 Updates

 Updates

-Substitute HB 1576On March 10, the Washington State House of Representatives passed Substitute HB 1576 (SHB 1576) with a unanimous 95-0 vote.
-The substitute bill clarifies that existing landmark designations are not affected and allows for a property to be designated as a historic landmark without owner consent if the property is more than 100 years old.
-Despite these revisions, if passed, this bill will undo 50 years of preservation policy in the City of Seattle, while also impacting the ability of Tacoma, King County, and a handful of other jurisdictions to participate in the process of determining which community resources to preserve.
+If passed, this bill will undo 50 years of preservation policy in the City of Seattle, while also impacting the ability for residents of Tacoma and a handful of other jurisdictions to participate in the process of determining which community resources to preserve.

 Take Action!

-While our preference would be to pause this bill and take time after the legislative session to have a thoughtful discussion of the issue, the momentum behind this bill prompts us, at the least, to request a few revisions.
-We advocate for the following revisions to be made:
+Please ask your State Representative to pause this bill and take time after the legislative session to have a thoughtful discussion of the issue.
+At the very least, ask for the following revisions to be made in an amendment to the bill:

 Talking Points You Can Use